Activate (app)

-Activate (formerly Bloglovin') is a platform that allows users to read, organize and discover their favorite blogs on mobile and desktop.
+Activate (formerly Bloglovin') is a platform that allows users to read and organize blogs on mobile and desktop.
 It is a design-focused platform that aggregates feeds from sources with RSS feeds, allowing users to discover and organize content.
+Activate has apps on both iOS and Android.
 As of April 2014, Bloglovin reached over 16 million global users monthly.
-Bloglovin caters primarily to the “lifestyle” crowd.
-90% of Bloglovin's users are female.

 History

 Founding and early years

 Bloglovin' was founded in a garage in Täby, Sweden in 2007 by Dan Carlberg, Daniel Swenson, Patrik Ring, Mattias Swenson, and Daniel Gren.
-Launched as “Blogkoll” (Swedish for “to keep track of blogs”), the initial goal of Bloglovin’ was to help fashion followers keep track of blogs without having to open up multiple tabs on their browsers.
-Bloglovin’ eventually developed into a platform that allows users to consume, organize, and discover the Internet's disaggregated content.
+Launched as “Blogkoll” (Swedish for “to keep track of blogs”), the initial goal of Bloglovin' was to help fashion followers keep track of blogs without having to open up multiple tabs on their browsers.
+Bloglovin’ eventually developed into a platform that allows users to consume, organize, and discover disaggregated content.

 In October 2011, Bloglovin' registered its 1 millionth user.

 Funding and growth

 2012

 In 2012, Bloglovin' raised $1 million in Series A funding from investors including Betaworks, Lerer Ventures, RRE Ventures, Hank P. Vigil & Fritz Lanman, Eric Martineau-Fortin, Rob Wiesenthal, Jill Greenthal, and Investment AB Kinnevik.